 Innovation Partnership Zones

 .
 These geographic areas were created to promote and develop the state’s regional economies.
 The state’s goal is to create unique geographic areas around the state that will become globally recognized as hubs of expertise, innovation, and commercialization.
-The boundaries of the Waterfront Innovation Zone encompasses 200 acres of Bellingham's waterfront.
+The boundaries of the Waterfront Innovation Zone encompasses 200 acres of the Waterfront District.
 Redevelopment of the site will be a draw for world class industries.

 The first capital project in the zone, a 10,000 square foot Technology Development Center

 is a regional hub for applied research and technical training, combining private sector needs with practical application of technologies and workforce training.
 The facility is leased by Western Washington University

 and Bellingham Technical College.
 It includes a common area available to the public for meetings and events.

 Industrial design, advanced materials applications and energy technologies focused on clean transportation, and training for industries of the future.

 - 850-square-foot training room

 - 2,500-square-foot workforce development education and training lab

 - 3,800-square-foot applied research and development work area equipped with state-of-the-art direct air flow system and tooling equipment